arcetera/wmrc/README.md

 Uncomment the features you would like in `.xinitrc`.

+Copy `config.default` to `~/.config/wmrc/config`.

 Throw all the scripts somewhere in your PATH.
 Enjoy.

 ## TODO

-* Add a more easy way to configure it and its variables
 * User guide, good documentation
 * Add more layouts to dytyl
-* Make cw work for floating layouts with wchg
-* More complex group status indicator in lemonbar rather than just `mgfw -g $(pfw)`
-* Void Linux template and potentially Arch Linux PKGBUILD
+* Void Linux template, CRUX port, Arch Linux PKGBUILD
 * Makefile
-* No bash, pure POSIX compliance

 # Known issues

-* Windows suddenly jump around sometimes in tiled layouts
-* When opening a menu (e.g. dmenu, interrobang, etc) the currently focused window becomes the master window
+* Windows open with the same geometry of the currently focused window
 * Please report any other issues!

 # Pull requests